SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 \subsubsection{Star-Forming Galaxies at Cosmic Noon}

 A major science driver of SMILES is to understand the physical conditions in star-forming galaxies at $z\sim1$-2, the epoch when both star formation and black hole growth peaked.
 The availability of deep MIRI imaging in this redshift range enables detection of PAH emission, dust continuum, and warm dust SEDs.
 A key goal is to investigate how the PAH mass fraction relates to gas-phase metallicity.
 Local studies have established a strong dependence of PAH emission on metallicity \citep[see][]{li_spitzers_2020}, and recent SMILES-based work has shown that this trend persists out to $z\sim2$ when using stellar mass as a proxy \citep{shivaei_new_2024}.
 To directly calibrate this relation, we selected galaxies with a range of stellar masses for NIRSpec follow-up, enabling the use of strong-line metallicity diagnostics such as [O~{\sc iii}]/H$\beta$ and [N~{\sc ii}]/H$\alpha$ \citep[e.g.,][]{sanders_mosdef_2021}.
+Candidates in this category are drawn from the SMILES initial data release catalog \citep{alberts_smiles_2024} within the MSA footprint, requiring robust MIRI detections and using JADES photometric redshifts together with {\tt Prospector}-based stellar masses and star formation rates \citep[][see \citealp{alberts_smiles_2024} for the detailed setup]{johnson_stellar_2021}; we do not impose any additional color cuts beyond these catalog selections, so that a broad range of star-forming galaxies is included.

 In addition, we targeted sources where Paschen lines can be observed to constrain dust attenuation in a complementary fashion.
 The SMILES field overlaps with the FRESCO NIRCam grism survey \citep{oesch_jwst_2023}, which captures Pa$\alpha$ and Pa$\beta$ in the NIRCam/F444W grism.
 When combined with NIRSpec spectroscopy covering Balmer lines, these targets allow us to test nebular attenuation curves by comparing Paschen and Balmer recombination line ratios and their relation to MIRI-measured warm dust emission \citep[e.g.,][]{reddy_jwstaurora_2025}.